 A note: A previous version of this article used the word "hustle" to describe the smaller, lesser-known parts of the city and the way I navigated it as a kid.
 That word is not appropriate for the way I lived my life and I apologize.
-I recognize that I had a fortunate upbringing and never intended to convey that I did not.
-All New Yorkers are not privileged just because they were born here and most obviously face hardships I cannot begin to understand.
-There are great socioeconomic disparities between New Yorkers that need to be addressed, along with issues like gentrification, and I understand my failure to recognize that in this article.
-The article was meant more as a personal entry about the city than a diagnosis of the city and its problems, which is why I did not originally address such issues.
+The article was meant more as a personal entry about the city than a diagnosis of the city and its problems, which is why I did not originally address such issues like gentrification.
 I also want to apologize for the broad brush I used to paint New York interns.
-I know they come from all over and are trying to pursue their professional interests.
-It really is the commoditization and glamorization of the New York intern that I have witnessed play out on social media by wealthy, privileged individuals that I was trying to address from my own perspective and I apologize for not conveying this in the most appropriate manner.
+It really is the commoditization and glamorization of the New York intern that I have witnessed play out on social media by privileged individuals that I was trying to address from my own perspective.

 Everyone who grew up in New York City is entitled, but not necessarily in the traditional sense of the word.

 We are entitled because we have been privy to the magical secrets of the city since birth.
 We may come from different neighborhoods, different backgrounds, and different schools but ownership over the city is what unites us.
 No city kid’s version of how they grew up is the same (some took limos to school while others took the subway) but living there during our formative years has endowed us with a sense of pride.